 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is:

-Recordkeeping 20 hr., 34 min.
-Learning about the law or the form 15 hr., 21 min.
-Preparing, copying, assembling, and sending the form to the IRS 17 hr., 34 min.
+The estimated burden for tax-exempt organizations filing this form is approved under OMB control number 1545-0047 and is included in the estimates shown in the instructions for their information return.

-If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:T:SP, 1111 Constitution Ave.
-NW, IR-6526, Washington, DC 20224.
+If you have suggestions for making this form simpler, we would be happy to hear from you.
+You can send us comments through IRS.gov/ FormComments.

+Or you can write to:

+Internal Revenue Service Tax Forms and Publications 1111 Constitution Ave.
+NW, IR-6526 Washington, DC 20224

 Do not send Form 8038 to this address.
 Instead, see Where To File, earlier.